-The Corporation is committed to development and through the Governance, Search and Strategy Committee, the Corporation is responsible for ensuring that appropriate training is provided as required.
+The Corporation is committed to development and is responsible for ensuring that appropriate training is provided as required.

 An induction process is in place for new governors which includes an introduction to the College and board process, meetings with key staff and training in safeguarding and Prevent.
-Newly appointed governors are offered support from a mentor, who is an experienced member of the Board.
+Newly appointed governors are offered support from a mentor, who is an experienced member of the Board, and are given the opportunity to attend external induction courses.
+During 2022-23, three governors took part in the ETF Governance Development Programme and three governors attended an AoC Governor induction session.